דלג לתוכן הראשי

 Does this mean I need to move to the countryside?

 No, and most people cannot.
-But the research offers a full spectrum of protective actions, at the individual and policy levels:
+But the research offers a full spectrum of protective actions, at both the individual and policy levels:

 • The brain is resilient.
 Two people with the same exposure show different outcomes because genetics, cognitive reserve, and lifestyle complement each other.